Richard “Dick” Broadwell – Dalton Gang Member

 C.M.
 Condon Bank, Coffeyville, Kansas

 On June 1, 1892, they robbed a train at Red Rock, Oklahoma, but made off with only $50.
-The gang then attacked another train at Adair, Oklahoma on July 14th.
-This time they made off with $17,000 in cash, but not before a gunfight erupted, in which two guards and an innocent bystander were killed.
-After this robbery, a prize of $5,000 was placed on each of their heads.
+The gang then attacked another train at Adair, Oklahoma, on July 14.
+This time, they made off with $17,000 in cash, but not before a gunfight erupted, in which two guards and an innocent bystander were killed.
+After this robbery, a $5,000 reward was placed on each of their heads.

-Dick Broadwell’s family retrieved his body and took it back to Hutchison where he is buried in an unmarked plot in the Eastside Cemetery.
+Dick Broadwell’s family retrieved his body and took it back to Hutchison, Kansas, where he is buried in an unmarked plot in the Eastside Cemetery.

 Dalton Gang Dead